ADVANCED LEVEL COURSE

 There are seven main Modes which are based on the Major Scale but starting on different Notes to produce different moods.

-SEE HERE the Scales for the Minor Modes for an A Minor and the Major Modes for a C Major called Relative because they have the same Notes as their Minor Chord relatives.
+SEE HERE the Scales for the Minor Modes for an A Minor chord, and the Major Modes for a C Major chord called Relative because they have the same Notes as their Minor chord relatives.

-These Scale Shapes can be shifted up or down the fretboard for other commencing Chords if they are not A Minor or C Major.
+These Scale Shapes can be shifted up or down the fretboard for other commencing chords if they are not A Minor or C Major.
+Encountering a wrong Note in the Scale Shape during a Chord Progression reveals any slight scale changes that might be needed).

 The A Aeolian suits practise over ‘Like A Hurricane’ by Neil Young.